 Our extensive programme of events provides members with the opportunity to expand their knowledge, explore issues and stay abreast of topical issues.
 Not only that, as a member your non-profit benefits from reduced rates for all events, conferences and training courses, helping to reduce your spend on development and training.

 We have unrivalled access to a wide range of expert speakers through our corporate members, as well as many high-profile charity professionals, bringing a wealth of experience and practical knowledge.

 “The courses and support available are a real lifeline.
 They’re also a fantastic opportunity to network, share experiences, and learn from others.”
 Francesca Mahoney, Wild Survivors

 CFG conferences form the basis of our events programme, with the popular Annual Conference bringing together leaders of the UK charity sector in the must-attend charity finance event of the year.
-Other conferences include Risk, IT, Northern, Investment, Tax, Midlands and South West & Wales.
+Other conferences include Risk, IT, Gift Aid and Tax.

 Our training days and seminars cover a variety of topics including: the fundamentals of charity finance, charities and trading, investment, performance reporting, SORP, and many more.

 We hold regular free Members' Meetings, which offer a great way to make connections and learn from peers, taking a deep dive into key finance and governance issues.

 BECOME PART OF OUR COMMUNITY

 If there are two words that finance professionals like to hear, they are ‘save money’!
 Become a member of CFG and reduce your charity’s spend on skills development and training.
 We offer our members a range of early-bird and discounted rates on ticket prices for all CFG events, training courses and conferences.